CERT-Polska/n6/docs/installation/n6_web.md

 # HTTP Services

+**TBD: the following description needs an update regarding the components that now work under Python 3.9.**

 > **Note**: to complete any of the steps described below you need to have:
 >
 > * installed the relevant *n6* component(s); see: section [Installation of n6 components](n6_core.md)